ayalac1111/Networking-Courses/25S-CST8371/11-NAT/11-NAT.md

 ssh cisco@192.0.2.22
 ls -l /var/tftp/*username*
 ```

+>**NOTE**
+>If you are unable to TFTP to the server, ensure your ACLs are not blocking the TFTP traffic.

 If you haven't done it before, ensure
 - [ ] `11-OSPF-username.txt` uploaded via TFTP.